UWPCE-PythonCert/IntroPython-2017/_sources/exercises/grid_printer.rst.txt

   In [20]: "this" + "that"
   Out[20]: 'thisthat

+This is called concatenation.

-Particularly useful if they have been assigned names:
+Concatenation is particularly useful if the strings have been assigned names:

 .. code-block:: ipython